History, tourist information, and nearby accommodation

 Just outside the market town of St Austell is Charlestown, a beautifully preserved Georgian port.
 The port was begun in 1791 by Charles Rashleigh, an entrepreneur who wanted to take advantage of a booming mining industry in south Cornwall.
 The new port was named for Rashleigh, using his first name to create 'Charles' + 'town'.

-Before Rashleigh's venture there was a very small fishing village here called West Polmear, with a total population of just nine residents.
+Before Rashleigh's venture, there was a very small fishing village here called West Polmear, with a total population of just nine residents.
 A small fleet of fishing boats used the beach as a harbour, drawing their boats up onto the sand.

 Over a decade Rashleigh created a new port, intending it to export copper from nearby mines and to import coal.
 After the local coal mining industry fell upon hard times the port was used to transport china clay.

-The first part of Rashleigh's ambitious project was to built a pier for the fishing boats, followed by a long basin, cut from solid bedrock, so larger sailing ships could safely moor and unload cargo.
+The first part of Rashleigh's ambitious project was to build a pier for the fishing boats, followed by a long basin, cut from solid bedrock, so larger sailing ships could safely moor and unload cargo.

 Roads to and from the port were widened and paved to allow transport wagons to reach the harbour.
 Rashleigh also laid out the village around the harbour.